Alveolate: Characteristics

 Almost all sequenced mitochondrial genomes of ciliates and apicomplexa are linear.
 The mitochondria almost all carry mtDNA of their own but with greatly reduced genome sizes.
 Exceptions are Cryptosporidium which are left with only a mitosome, the circular mitochondrial genomes of Acavomonas and Babesia microti, and Toxoplasma's highly fragmented mitochondrial genome, consisting of 21 sequence blocks which recombine to produce longer segments.

 History

 The relationship of apicomplexa, dinoflagellates and ciliates had been suggested during the 1980s, and this was confirmed in the early 1990s by comparisons of ribosomal RNA sequences, most notably by Gajadhar et al. Cavalier-Smith introduced the formal name Alveolata in 1991, although at the time he considered the grouping to be a paraphyletic assemblage.
 Many biologists prefer the use of the colloquial name 'alveolate'.

 Classification

-Alveolata include around nine major and minor groups.
+Alveolata include around six major groups.
 They are diverse in form, and are known to be related by various ultrastructural and genetic similarities: